 Lend a helping hand | Call for volunteers

-If you are interested in volunteering for SEMS activities, contact Wiljeana Glover, SEMS President, or Daren Maynard, newsletter editor.
+If you are interested in volunteering for the SEMS and its initiatives, contact Charlene Yauch, SEMS president, or Daren Maynard, newsletter editor.